01 of 13

 Chic has a seating capacity of 434 guests and is one of the four full-service complimentary restaurants on the Quantum of the Seas.
 Chic is only open for dinner, and features contemporary cuisine, with main course dishes like lamb chops, steak, and sea bass.
 The chef emphasizes freshness and a lighter, cleaner menu.
 Appetizers include grilled shrimp, crab cakes, beet and mozzarella salad, and beef carpaccio.
-Be sure to save room for dessert like chocolate gelato, panacotta, or carrot cake trifle.Continue to 4 of 13 below.
+Be sure to save room for desserts like chocolate gelato, pannacotta, or carrot cake trifle.Continue to 4 of 13 below.

 04 of 13

 Silk is one of the four complimentary full-service restaurants available to all guests on the Royal Caribbean Quantum of the Seas.
-As the name and decor suggests, the 434-seat restaurant is all Asian, with flavors from China, India, Japan, Thailand, and Vietnam.
+As the name and decor suggest, the 434-seat restaurant is all Asian, with flavors from China, India, Japan, Thailand, and Vietnam.
 Silk is only open at dinner, and dishes like Vietnamese tacos, pork ribs, or sake-glazed salmon should make your mouth water.Continue to 5 of 13 below.

 05 of 13